FazriMuh/Sistem-Perpustakaan/README.md

 ### Project Structure

-After downloading this repository, ensure the folder structure looks like this, with the project folder next to the `venv` folder:
+After downloading this repository, ensure the folder structure looks like this, with all the project folders next to the `venv` folder:

 ```
 /venv